streams

 On the other hand, if the Spirit in the OT is a Third Person and the ancient Hebrews knew this to be true, why haven't the Jewish people taught this all along, rather than fight so hard against it?

-Christian historians (we saw above) openly admit that the Church's understanding of the Spirit evolved, that the OT prophets and even NT apostles, had no grasp of the doctrine of "the Third Person."
+Some Christian historians (we saw above) openly admit that the Church's understanding of the Spirit evolved: that the OT prophets and even NT apostles, had no grasp of the doctrine of "the Third Person."
 These authorities say that only under the guiding hand of that Third Person has the Church been led to this conclusion.

-For if the "Spirit" with which God anointed him was indeed a Third member of the Godhead, the response of Yeshua to that person is, frankly, rather irreverent.
 He never talks to him or prays to him or seeks his counsel.
 When he refers to "us," he means his Father and himself.
 And he teaches that "eternal life" is found in knowing his Father, "the only true God," and the one whom he sent: Yeshua himself (John 17:3).

-Did Yeshua completely miss the whole point of God's gift of the other Person to him?
-Did he not understand that he had been endowed with another Presence — his successor, the church's future "Lord and Life-giver" (Nicene Creed)?
-Was Yeshua not in full grasp of Christian doctrine?
+Did Yeshua completely miss the whole point of God's gift of the Other Person to him?
+Did he not understand that he had been endowed with another Presence—his successor, the church's future "Lord and Life-giver" [from Nicene Creed]?

 Put another way:

-Was Yeshua called the Christos, the Anointed One, because God placed on him the Third Person — or because the Father gave him his power to heal and resist sin, his holy nature, and his word-producing, instructing Breath — all definitions of ruach (spirit) in the OT?
+Was Yeshua called the Christos, the Anointed One, because God placed on him the Third Person—or because the Father gave him his power to heal and resist sin, his holy nature, and his word-producing, instructing Breath—all definitions of ruach (spirit) in the OT?

 In addition to all these provocative passages, we must also consider the texts in which the Father, Son, and Spirit are mentioned in a triune pattern.
 Some of these include Matthew 28:19, 2 Corinthians 13:14, and Revelation 1:4-5.